T Level: History

-Proposal
+Speaking at the October 2023 Conservative Party Conference, Rishi Sunak announced that T Levels and A Levels would be merged to form the Advanced British Standard (ABS).
+However, the proposed ABS was scrapped by Rachel Reeves after the 2024 United Kingdom general election on financial grounds, so this will not occur.

+Aim and content

-The aim of the new T Levels is to improve the teaching and administration of technical education which will enable students to directly enter employment on completion of a programme in further education or sixth form.
-These qualifications will be a mix of theoretical work learnt in the classroom in a Further Education (FE)` College or in a sixth form in a secondary school and two industry practical placements with local employers working in partnership with the college or sixth form.
+The aim of a T Level qualification is to improve the teaching and administration of technical education which will enable students to directly enter employment on completion of a programme in further education or sixth form.
+These qualifications will be a mix of theoretical work learnt in the classroom in a Further Education (FE) College or in a sixth form in a secondary school and two industry practical placements with employers working in partnership with the college or sixth form.
 The T Levels will be a Level 3 qualification on the Regulated Qualifications Framework.